If I have been affected by a natural disaster, what should I do in the weeks following it, as I rebuild?

 The checklist below will help guide you through some of the financial decisions you will need to make as you rebuild following a natural disaster:

-- Be careful if you choose to hire a public adjuster to help with your insurance claim.
-Be sure the adjuster is licensed to do business in your state.
+- Be careful if you choose to hire a public adjuster to help with your insurance claim. .
 Also watch out for these red flags:

 - Big upfront fees.
 Don’t pay a lot before you know if the adjuster is going to help you.
 Many states put a limit on fees.

 - References to contractors who can help.
 Dishonest adjusters will sometimes work with contractors that give them kickbacks.